UsmonovaZulfiya/Meraki_JSE/README.md

 * **Application Submission:** Seamless process for submitting adoption applications directly through the app.
-* **Communication Tools:** In-app contact details for connecting with shelters/rescue organizations.
+* **Communication:** In-app contact details for connecting with shelters/rescue organizations.

 ### 5. User Interaction and Engagement

 * **Favorites List:** Ability to save favorite pets for future reference.
-* **Application Tracking:** Track the status of adoption applications and receive updates.
+* **Application Tracking:** Track the status of adoption applications and updates.

 ### 6. Notifications and Alerts